Hashtagitude

 2. Automation widgets and tools

 There are some advantages in using automation: you can increase followers, schedule your post more easily, and save money to an extent.
-The benefits of automation seem great at the surface level, but with that ease comes a potentially harmful side effect without a proper strategy.
+The pros are wonderful at surface level but with that ease comes a potentially harmful side effect without a proper strategy.
 The most common issue with automation is the user’s follow through and a know-how of using the tool.

 After you get your automation widget, do you ever check your ROI?
 Is your social media producing the desired results or are you throwing spaghetti at the wall to see what sticks?
 Do you measure your data and cross-reference it with previous data to craft better strategies and future campaigns?
 Are you posting too much?
 On the other hand, are you posting too little?
 How much personality should your bring to your audience?
 Automation does do some things well but you should not completely rely on automation tools for your digital marketing success..